Translate or not the “subject” in Chinese poetry

 her face warm,

-abashed, her head lowered, speaking back to the Emperor.
+abashed, her head lowered, responding to the Emperor.

 A mirror awaits her, as always,